Skip to main content

 • Canadian born and raised in Quebec

-• Started programming on a Commodore VIC-20 (in 1980) and never looked back.
-Learned 6502 assembly as Basic was too limited for graphic.
-Extended my VIC-20 to a whooping 32Kb.
-Moved to C64, then Apple, IBM PC and the rest is history.
+• Learned 6502 assembly since Basic was too limited for graphic.
+Extended his VIC-20 to a whooping 32Kb, then moved to C64, then Apple II, IBM PC, and the rest is history.

 • Speaks several languages and love Asian cultures.